 7. Introduce the kids to the Bard with the Hudson Valley Shakespeare Festival, which always includes a family-friendly show.

-8. Walk the length of the High Line, watching the NYC traffic below and mingling with modern art.
+8. Walk the length of NYC's High Line, watching the city traffic below and mingling with modern art and flora.

 9. Take in a family-friendly Broadway show.